sanskrit-lexicon/hwnorm1/README.md

 Treat m as fifth letter of a varga when occuring in the cases where the first member of compound ends with m. e.g. saNgIta (sam+gIta)

 Dictionaries - BUR,GRA,GST,IEG,MW72,PGN,SHS,SKD,VCP,YAT,

+## Standard convention - where we want our dictionaries to normalise to.
+1. Convert every inside nasals to 'M'.
+2. Convert every terminal 'M' to 'm'.

 # Convention 2 - Duplication of letters after 'r'